Things to do

 Bristol arts & culture

 Lively city life is around The Centre and the harbour.
 Lots of bars, restaurants and live music.
-Concerts and theatre at Colston Hall, Bristol Old Vic, Bristol Hippodrome.
-Bristol Harbour Festival, July, is a great free event and there is much more – see www.bristol-festivals.co.uk.
+Concerts and theatre at Bristol Old Vic, Bristol Hippodrome, and the Bristol Beacan (formerlly Corston Hall) opens later this year.
+Bristol Harbour Festival, July, is a great free event and there are many more festivals in Bristol.
 The International Balloon Fiesta takes off on Clifton Downs, August.
-More info about Bristol at www.visitbristol.co.uk.
+More info about Bristol at Visit Bristol.